redstone99/hass-alert2/README.md

 <br>`alert2.notification_control` adjust the notification settings.
 <br>`alert2.ack` acks a single alert.

-More details on these calls are in the `services.yaml` file in this repo.
+More details on these calls are in the `services.yaml` file in this repo, or in the UI by going to "Developer tools" -> "Actions".

 ## Python alerting